 ●The list of exclusion criteria was lengthy and included elevated intracranial pressure, spinal or other fracture instability, massive hemoptysis, deep venous thrombosis treated for less than two days, a mean arterial pressure less than 65 mmHg, anterior chest tube with leaks, chronic oxygen-dependent respiratory failure, use of noninvasive ventilation (NIV) inhaled nitric oxide or almitrine bismesylate, or ECMO before inclusion (table 2).
 Thus, patient selection for prone positioning appears to be important in determining a good outcome.

 ●Despite randomization, patient groups were not matched.
 Patients ventilated in the supine position had higher sequential organ failure assessment (SOFA) scores and were receiving more pressors, suggesting they were a sicker population of patients that may have biased the outcome.
 In addition, more patients in the prone group received neuromuscular blocking agents, which may have favorably affected the outcome.
-(See "Predictive scoring systems in the intensive care unit", section on 'Sequential (sepsis-related) Organ Failure Assessment (SOFA)' and "Use of neuromuscular blocking medications in critically ill patients".)
+(See "Predictive scoring systems in the intensive care unit", section on 'Sequential (sepsis-related) Organ Failure Assessment (SOFA)' and "Clinical use of neuromuscular blocking agents in critically ill patients".)

 ●Study site staff had extensive experience (five years) with prone ventilation so that the same benefits may not apply to facilities with untrained staff.